NathanSandford/Chem-I-Calc/docs/index.rst

 `public GitHub repository <https://github.com/NathanSandford/Chem-I-Calc>`_.
 The source code is made available under the terms of the MIT license.

-If you make use of this code, please cite Sandford et al. (2020)
+If you make use of this code, please cite Sandford et al. (In Press)